-Today, the Japanese soybean paste is fairly well recognized in many countries and in fact loved by many cooking enthusiasts.
+Today, the Japanese fermented seasoning is well recognized in many countries and loved by cooking enthusiasts.

 Nama Miso (生味噌)

 Makers usually pack those regular miso pastes in plastic bags after heating or adding 2 to 3 percent ethyl alcohol, by which they inactivate the miso’s koji mold.

 However, there is a type of miso called Nama Miso (生味噌: meaning Raw or Fresh Miso), which isn’t sterilized like that, directly put into plastic bags from the miso barrel as it is.